hashicorp/raft-wal/README.md

 ### Recovery

 We cover recovering the segments generally below since we have to account for truncations.
-All segments except the tail were fsynced before the new tail was added to the meta DB so we can assume they are all intact.
+All segments except the tail were fsynced during seal before the new tail was added to the meta DB so we can assume they are all made it to disk if a later tail was added.

 On startup we just need to recover the tail log as follows:

  1. If the file doesn't exist, create it from Meta DB information.
 DONE.
  2. Open file and validate header matches filename.
 If not delete it and go to 1.
- 3. Search for the last complete block.
-We can use binary search similar to [log lookup](#log-lookup-by-index).
- 4. If there is a complete block found:
-    1. [validate it's CRC](#block-crc) to ensure that all data written to that block in the last append batch is intact.
-    2. If the `BatchStart` on the last block trailer is in a previous block, validate the CRCs of all blocks from there to the last complete block too.
-    3. If any block CRCs don't match, treat `BatchStart` as if it's the end of the file and restart recovery from 3.
- 5. Read through the final partial block frame-by-frame, rebuilding an in-memory index for the frame offsets.
- 6. When we run out of frames (all zero, or invalid header, or index frame, or end of block)
-    1. Check the last frame is a `Commit` frame, if not ROLLBACK.
-    2. Validate the CRC in commit frame from start of block or previous commit frame in block.
-If it fails ROLLBACK.
-    3. If it's valid, we found the tail and last batch is intact.
-DONE.
+ 3. Read all records in the file in sequence, keeping track of the last two commit frames observed.
+    1. If the file ends with a corrupt frame or non commit frame, discard anything after the last commit frame.
+We're DONE because we wouldn't have written extra frames after commit until fsync completed so this commit must have been acknowledged.
+    1. Else the file ends with a commit frame.
+Validate it's checksum.
+If it is good DONE.
- 7. If we need to ROLLBACK, find the previous commit frame from the last frame we read.
+    2. If CRC is not good then discard everything back to previous commit frame and DONE.
-    1. If there is no previous commit frame in the partial block, `BatchStart` from the last block trailer becomes our new effective tail.
-Go back to the start of the block that's in and read up to that point.
-We don't need to validate checksums because we know all data up to `BatchStart` was committed by `fsync` in the previous batch so can't be torn.
-DONE.
+ 4. If we read an index frame in that process and the commit frame proceeding it is the new tail then mark the segment as sealed and return the seal info (crash occured after seal but before updating meta.db)

 ## Head Truncations